linkedin-developers/linkedin-api-python-client/README.md

 ### Simple API Request Example

-Here is an example of using the client to make a simple GET request to [fetch the current user's profile](https://learn.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin#retrieving-member-profiles).
-This requires a 3-legged access token with the "r_liteprofile" scope, which is included with the Sign In With LinkedIn API product.
+Here is an example of using the client to make a simple GET request to [fetch the current user's information](https://learn.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/sign-in-with-linkedin-v2?context=linkedin%2Fconsumer%2Fcontext#api-request-to-retreive-member-details).
+This requires a 3-legged access token with the "openid" and "profile" scope, which is included with the Sign In With LinkedIn using OpenID Connect API product.

 ```python
 from linkedin_api.clients.restli.client import RestliClient